dullroar/ten-steps-to-linux-survival/README.md

     7d6
     < BAR=Xyzzy

 Now we can more easily see that line \#1 changed (`1c1`) from `FOO=1` on the "left" file to `FOO=2` on the "right," and that line \#7 was deleted (`7d6`) from the "left" file to form the "right."
 Again, not too interesting, but imagine that both files were thousands of lines long, and there were only a few changes, and you were trying to detect and recover an accidentally-deleted line.
-Now you can see why `diff` can be handy, as long as you keep around a prior version either in a backup file or source code control to compare against.
+Now you can see why `diff` can be handy, as long as you keep around a prior version either in a backup file or version control system to compare against.

 `diff` is your friend.
-It really comes into play with a version control system like `git`, but again, that is beyond the scope of this book.
+It really comes into play with a version control system like [`git`](http://linux.die.net/man/1/git), but again, that is beyond the scope of this book.

 Finding Meaning
 ===============